Chiitan: Media reception

 By May 20, 2019, Chiitan's two English-language Twitter accounts were also frozen.
 Chiitan's team created two additional Twitter accounts, @HelpChiitan in English and @Chiitan7407 in Japanese, to lobby for Chiitan's other Twitter accounts to be unfrozen.
 Celebrities solicited for support included John Oliver and Tony Hawk.
 There was speculation that Oliver may have been responsible for Chiitan's suspension, but a spokesman for HBO said that Oliver's show had no comment on Chiitan's suspension.

 In addition to the mascot Chiitan's Twitter accounts, the other Twitter accounts managed by Chiitan's management company were also frozen, including that of the real otter Chiitan.
 Chiitan's social media accounts on other platforms remained unaffected, including Instagram, where it has over 2 million followers.

 Despite the claims of the company managing Chiitan that it produced only "healthy" content that was neither prejudicial nor malicious, others suggested that the "anarchic" nature of the mascot's videos was what led to its Twitter accounts' suspension.
 There was speculation that the suspension was related to the ongoing copyright dispute with the city of Susaki over the mascot's image, but a spokesman for the Susaki city government denied contacting Twitter.
 One "inside source" was reported to have said that Chiitan's accounts were banned because it had violated Twitter's rules on spam.
 Twitter refused to make a statement on the suspensions, saying it was company policy not to comment on private accounts due to security and privacy concerns.
 On June 5, 2020, Chiitan appeared in a video supporting the Black Lives Matter movement by donating ¥10,498 to the movement after the murder of George Floyd, which gained positive response.
+On December 2, 2024, Chiitan declared itself an ally of transgender people, causing backlash from various Twitter users.
+Alongside backlash, Chiitan also received positive response for its patience and understanding.